JPCortesP/DemoBuilder/StepbyStep/3 - Servers.md

    4. Check for the region.
 In this example, **East 2**
    5. In availability options, select **No infrastructure redundancy required**
    6. Security Type: **Standard**
-   7.  in Image, search for **Windows Server 2022 Datacenter: azure edition**.
+   7.  in Image, search for **Windows Server 2025 Datacenter: Azure Edition**.
 Note: don't select Hotpach Images, they will bring no value as these machines will be auto-off anyway.
+       1. Make sure you don't select **Smalldisk** Images.
+       2. Make sure you don't select **Server Core** Images
+       3. Whenever is available, is best to use **Azure Edition** images.
+       4. Again, no Hotpatch.
    8. No Azure spot discount.
 Sometimes it makes sense, but not on these machines that we need them on as much as possible.
    9. Size.
 Normally I would go with **DS1_v2**, that should be enough.
    10. On the accounts, use a username and remember it.
 Password should be long and complex.
-The first account you input here will be used as the Enterprise Admin on the AD, so make sure you remember it.
+The first account you input here will be used as the Enterprise Admin on the AD, so make sure you remember it. **Don't use your name here.** If your Name is JP, don't use JP, use something like Legolas.
    11. Inbound ports, Select None.
 The NSG we created earlier will let us in.
    12. Licensing, select the check box since you have a MSDN subscription.